AnabelaLealCosta19/bonodopt/README.md

         1. What We Do (Program)
         1. Small and medium devices: Adopt Now (Adopt a Bonobo)
         1. Large devices: Adopt Now button (Adopt a Bonobo)
-    - It's a sticky navbar, meaning that the user can always navigate through the pages, even if at the page bottom.
+    - It's a sticky navbar, meaning that the user can always navigate through the pages, even if currently at the page bottom.
     - On small and medium devices, the navbar collapses into a hamburger menu (containing elements 1-5) to keep the header clean whilst ensuring ease of use.
     - Adopt Now link on small and medium devices has been styled differently to still make it stand out to the user.
     - When hovering over navbar elements, the colour slightly changes to signalize that it's clickable (apart from the brand logo).